-Clearly, one of the contributing factors to Matt’s success is the Coffee Bunker, a new Partner Program of the Food Bank which will extend our reach to include veterans in need.
+It is plain to see, one of the contributing factors to Matt’s success is the Coffee Bunker, a new Partner Program of the Food Bank which will extend our reach to include veterans in need.
 “The Coffee Bunker really helped me.
-It is a strictly sober place and is a good influence.”
+It is a strictly sober place and is a good influence."

 The Coffee Bunker is a veterans’ peer center that offers opportunities that support service members and veterans towards successful reintegration with their families and communities.
 It is also a place to enjoy the company of others with shared experiences and challenges.
 Programs include job skills and placement counseling, as well as mental health and other social service referrals.

 The Food Bank currently sends one of the Mobile Eatery food trucks to the Coffee Bunker to serve hot lunches on a regular basis.
 Additionally, a food pantry was established there for vets in need.
 “I could eat ramen noodles all the time, but I love the lunches from the Food Bank’s Mobile Eatery.
 I love coming here when it’s lunch day.”